AdobeDocs/learning-manager.en/help/migrated/kb/default-allocation-instructor-roles.md

 ---

-# Default allocation of instructor roles to user groups in Learning Manager  {#default-allocation-of-instructor-roles-to-user-groups-in-learning-manager}
+# Default allocation of instructor roles to user groups in Learning Manager

 ## Issue